wix-incubator/wix-embedded-mysql/README.md

  - windows pops-up firewall window - will need to find a way to come around this;

 ## TODO
+ - implement custom credentials support and custom db creation support?
+ - test more cases with locales etc. Now version is really stripped-down, so something might be just missing;
+ - optimize for faster execution - pre-extract;

  - submit a patch to flapdoodle process to get rid of a fork;
- - get rid of slf4j;
  - figure out a way to test on different platforms - windows, linux, freebsd?
  - support multiple major versions, test those on all supported plaforms;
- - implement custom credentials support and custom db creation support?
- - test more cases with locales etc. Now version is really stripped-down, so something might be just missing;

 ## Minimal file-set to have a simple working mysql server